rmwenzel/ames_house_prices/process/index.md

 clean.update_col_kinds(clean.col_kinds)
 ```

-We'll also drop some well-known outlying observations (at least, well-known on Kaggle ) in the training data.
-Dropping outliers is (for good reason) very controversial, and one should take great care in doing so.
+We'll also drop some well-known (on Kaggle at least)outlying observations  in the training data.
+Dropping outliers is (for good reason) controversial, and one should take great care in doing so.
 The justification for it depends on context, however.
 In our case, the end goal is to predict `SalePrice` accuractely.
 If dropping outliers improves the ability of our prediction model to generalize, than this may provide some retroactive justification.

 First we'll plot the outliers (identifying them by their relationship to `SalePrice`)